OVERVIEW OF TITLE VII REQUESTS FOR ACCOMMODATION TO OPT OUT OF COVID-19 DRUG MANDATES IN WORKPLACE

 There are countless reasons people are objecting to adenoviral and mRNA COVID-19 vaccines, the most obvious of which is the overall survival rate for COVID-19 which has been consistently over 99% according to John Hopkins University.
 It is also undisputed that the vaccinated are contracting and spreading COVID-19 shortly after receiving the vaccination (efficacy begins to wane as early as 4 months after injection and continues to diminish thereafter).
 Vaccine efficacy lasting less than a year is typically viewed as an epic failure but is now being characterized as “breakthrough” cases coupled with the need for additional booster shots that seem to never end while the adverse reactions and death toll mounts.

-Most people do not understand that mRNA & DNA technology utilized for COVID-19 vaccines is nothing like that which has been used for traditional vaccines.
+Most people do not understand that mRNA & DNA technology utilized for COVID-19 drugs is nothing like that which has been used for traditional vaccines.
 It is a new and experimental technology that delivers the SARS-2 covid-19 virus into the body through mRNA which is responsible for transcribing DNA which makes up the human genome (who you are).
 The adverse effects (not always immediate) have proven to be injurious and sometimes fatal, and the evidence is mounting.

 A groundbreaking preprint paper by the prestigious Oxford University Clinical Research Group, published Aug.
 10 in The Lancet, includes alarming findings that confirmed vaccinated individuals who later contracted covid-19 carry 251 times the viral load in their nostrils compared to the unvaccinated individuals who contracted covid-19 before the vaccines had become available.
 The conclusion being drawn by many scientists is that the vaccinated seem to be super spreaders who have forced mutation as a result of mass vaccination which accelerated the inevitable mutation of the virus exponentially.